via Homebrew

-Git extension for managing large files by storing them outside the repository and tracking pointers
+Git extension for managing large files by storing them outside the repository with pointer files

 # via Homebrew